WikiBilim: History

-WikiBilim began negotiations with Wikimedia Foundation in the beginning of May 2011.
+WikiBilim began negotiations with the Wikimedia Foundation at the beginning of May 2011.
 On 16 May 2011, WikiBilim announced itself as a project dedicated to Wikipedia in Kazakhstan, during a press conference.
-The chairman of the Wikimedia Foundation Board, Mr. Ting Chen, himself came to support the Kazakh Wikipedia.
+The chairman of the Wikimedia Foundation Board, Ting Chen, came to support the Kazakh Wikipedia.
 Moreover, participating in the press conference were a member of the Kazakh Parliament, Murat Abenov, as well as the chair of the Kazakh National Encyclopedia, Bauyrzhan Zhaqyp, along with a leader of KazContent.

-At the conference, Chen announced that Wikimedia Foundation supported WikiBilim and appreciated its efforts to expand the Kazakh Wikipedia.
-The Kazakh National Encyclopedia officially confirmed provision of its entire material with a license CC-BY-SA 3.0 that permits publishing all the encyclopedia materials to the Kazakh Wikipedia.
-Nokia Corporation announced its sponsorship to the Вики-бәйге contest, where it would give 40 cell phones to the best editors of the Kazakh Wikipedia.
-In June 2011, sophomore students of International IT University volunteered as contributors to the Kazakh Wikipedia, to work on wiki coding of the prepared materials and publish them to the Kazakh Wikipedia.
+At the conference, Chen announced that the Wikimedia Foundation supported WikiBilim and appreciated its efforts to expand the Kazakh Wikipedia.
+The Kazakh National Encyclopedia officially confirmed the provision of all its material under a licence CC-BY-SA 3.0, which permits the publication of all the encyclopedia's materials on the Kazakh Wikipedia.
+Nokia Corporation announced its sponsorship of the Вики-бәйге contest, in which it would give 40 mobile phones to the best editors of the Kazakh Wikipedia.
+In June 2011, sophomore students from the International IT University volunteered as contributors to the Kazakh Wikipedia, helping to format and publish prepared materials on the platform.

-In August 2011, Haifa, during the Wikimania 2011 Jimmy Wales presented Kenzhekhanuly with the Wikipedian of the Year award.
+In August 2011, at Wikimania 2011 in Haifa, Jimmy Wales presented Kenzhekhanuly with the Wikipedian of the Year award.
 Moreover, Wales announced his own grant to WikiBilim as a contribution to the development of the Kazakh Wikipedia.
-The Wikimedia Foundation has given the organisation a $16,600 grant for conducting Turkic Wikimedia Conference in Almaty.
-Contributors to Wikipedia in the West have raised the question of whether the foundation and Wales should be supporting WikiBilim in light of the backing it has received from the Kazakh government, which has been responsible for closing down independent media outlets in what Human Rights Watch describes as a "growing crackdown on free speech".
+The Wikimedia Foundation has given the organisation a $16,600 grant for conducting a Turkic Wikimedia Conference in Almaty.
+Contributors to Wikipedia in the West have raised the question of whether the foundation and Wales should be supporting WikiBilim in light of the backing it has received from the Kazakh government, which has been responsible for closing down independent media outlets in what Human Rights Watch describes as a 'growing crackdown on free speech'.

-On 14–17 September 2011 the Wikibilim Public Foundation were invited to take part on the Digital Communications Kazakhstan 2011 Exhibition, where it introduced its methods of recruiting youth to startup projects.
+On 14–17 September 2011, the WikiBilim Public Foundation was invited to take part in the Digital Communications Kazakhstan 2011 Exhibition, where it introduced its methods of recruiting young people for start-up projects.

-On 16–18 September 2011, WikiBilim Public Foundation representatives went to the conference of the Creative Commons Global Summit in Warsaw, Poland.
-The purpose of this trip was to include Kazakhstan among the countries that work on distribution of information under the Creative Commons standards.
+On 16–18 September 2011, representatives of the WikiBilim Public Foundation attended the Creative Commons Global Summit conference in Warsaw, Poland.
+The purpose of this trip was to include Kazakhstan among the countries that work on the distribution of information under Creative Commons standards.

-On 27 September 2011, Wikibilim organized a Wiki-seminar at the Kazakh National Pedagogue University for Women Almaty, Kazakhstan.
+On 27 September 2011, WikiBilim organised a Wiki-seminar at the Kazakh National Pedagogical University for Women in Almaty, Kazakhstan.

 On 28 September 2011, the Kazakh National Academy of Arts hosted a presentation about the WikiBilim Public Foundation.

-In October 2011, WikiBilim conducted a training session and seminar at the Nazarbayev University.
-The purpose of the seminar was to create a Wiki-Club with wiki ambassadors on the university campus, and this club would focus on recruiting Kazakhstan youth to improve usage of the Kazakh national language, education, and science.
+In October 2011, WikiBilim conducted a training session and seminar at Nazarbayev University.
+The purpose of the seminar was to create a Wiki-Club with Wiki ambassadors on the university campus, and this club would focus on recruiting young people in Kazakhstan to improve the usage of the Kazakh national language, education, and science.